alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

 Our next job is to open the file and read the data into a buffer.
-This will require us to first allocate a sufficiently long buffer, and then perform the two syscalls to open the file and then read from it.
+This will require us to first allocate a sufficiently long buffer, and then perform the two system calls to open the file and then read from it.

 ```nasm
 ; soln.asm